What does an Addiction Counselor in Oregon do? What is Their Job Role?

 CADC III Education

 This candidate must have a master’s degree (minimum), plus 300 hours of alcohol and drug education.
-Again, education must be approved by the board and administered by an accredited institution.
+Again, education must be approved by the addiction counselor certification board of Oregon and administered by an accredited institution.

 Educational topic areas cover the same areas (group counseling, pharmacology, etc.) as outlined in the CADC II requirements above.
 Additionally, the CADC III candidate must complete 6000 supervised practice hours.